 PAU D'ARCO Side Effects & Safety

-Special Precautions & Warnings:Pregnancy and breast-feeding: During pregnancy, pau d’arco is POSSIBLY UNSAFE when taken by mouth in typical amounts, and LIKELY UNSAFE in larger doses.
+Special Precautions & Warnings:Pregnancy and breast-feeding: During pregnancy, pau d'arco is POSSIBLY UNSAFE when taken by mouth in typical amounts, and LIKELY UNSAFE in larger doses.
 Not enough is known about the safety of applying it to the skin.
-The best rule is, don’t use it orally or topically if you are pregnant.
+Stay on the safe side and avoid use if you are pregnant.

 Surgery: Pau d'arco might slow blood clotting and could increase the chance of bleeding during and after surgery.
 Stop using it at least 2 weeks before a scheduled surgery.

 - Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs) interacts with PAU D'ARCO

 Pau d'arco might slow blood clotting.
 Taking pau d'arco along with medications that also slow clotting might increase the chances of bruising and bleeding.